Talk about some major star power.

 The untitled movie will depict Pitt as a driver “who comes out of retirement to compete alongside a rookie driver,” according to Apple TV+ Press.
+And no, incase you’re wondering, this isn’t a Fernando Alonso biopic.

 While its script has been written by Ehren Kruger, seven-time F1 world champion Sir Lewis Hamilton is one of the producers of the film.